 The ATM Agreement will terminate upon the earlier of (i) the sale of ATM Shares under the ATM Agreement having an aggregate offering price of \$25 million and (ii) the termination of the ATM Agreement by Cantor or the Company.
 The ATM Agreement may be terminated by Cantor or the Company at any time upon 10 days' notice to the other party, or by Cantor at any time in certain circumstances, including the occurrence of a material adverse change in the Company.
 The Company pays Cantor a commission of 3.0% of the aggregate gross proceeds from each sale of ATM Shares and has agreed to provide Cantor with customary indemnification and contribution rights.
 The Company also reimbursed Cantor for legal fees and disbursements of \$50,000 in connection with entering into the ATM Agreement.
+In connection with the February common stock offering, the Company agreed to not sell any ATM Shares until June 23, 2017.

-On October 2, 2015, we filed a prospectus supplement to the base prospectus that forms a part of the Shelf Registration Statement, filed on September 4, 2015 and declared effective by the SEC on September 25, 2015, pursuant to which we may offer and sell up to \$7,500,000 of common stock from time to time under the ATM Agreement.
-The Company currently has approximately \$17.4 million remaining under the ATM Agreement.
+On October 2, 2015, we filed a prospectus supplement to the base prospectus that forms a part of the 2015 Shelf Registration Statement, pursuant to which we may offer and sell up to \$7.5 million of shares of common stock from time to time under the ATM Agreement of the \$17.4 million remaining under the ATM Agreement.

 Note 12.
-Stock Based Compensation
+Stock-Based Compensation